FortinLab/MSssInteg/README.md

 4. Import the .nex files into Offline Sorter and then export as .plx.

-5. Open the newly created .plx file in Offline Sorter, change the channel assignment to Tetrode and then assess the output of MountainSort and cut any **obvious** missed clusters.
+5. Open the newly created .plx file in Offline Sorter, change  the channel assignment to Tetrode and then assess the output of MountainSort and identify any missed clusters.